nova-pkgs/python/Doc/library/json.rst

    It also understands ``NaN``, ``Infinity``, and ``-Infinity`` as their corresponding ``float`` values, which is outside the JSON spec.

+   *encoding* determines the encoding used to interpret any :class:`str` objects decoded by this instance (UTF-8 by default).
+It has no effect when decoding :class:`unicode` objects.

+   Note that currently only encodings that are a superset of ASCII work, strings of other encodings should be passed in as :class:`unicode`.

    *object_hook*, if specified, will be called with the result of every JSON object decoded and its return value will be used in place of the given :class:`dict`.
 This can be used to provide custom deserializations (e.g. to